sophiemiddleton/Tutorial/DataHandling/doc/Introduction.md

     mdh verify-dataset $DS1

 A common procedure is to make a list of files from a dataset.
-We made a bare list of file names above, now lets make it more fancy.
-Here we print the root urls for the files, which is useful as input to art jobs
+We made a bare list of file names above, but the list can be put in amore useful format.
+Here we print the root urls for the files, which is useful as input to art jobs.

     metacat query files from $DS1 | mdh print-url -l tape -s root -